solidjs-community/solid-primitives/packages/event-listener/README.md

 1.3.0

 **(minor breaking changes to type generics and returned functions)** Primitive rewritten to provide better types and more reliable usage.
-Added DocumentEventListener & WindowEventListener components.
+Added more primitives.

 </details>